Avaiga/taipy-doc/docs/manuals/core/config/index.md

 !!!
 Important

-    All configuration objects should be created before runtime to avoid any conflict.
+    All configuration objects should be created before running Core service to avoid any conflict.

 This chapter is dedicated to the configuration and focuses on the various **configs** objects.
 Its sections are organized as follows: